 Communicating when you’re having a conflict with someone with BPD can be very difficult and often has a “things get worse before they get better” outcome.
 This post outlines 5 practical steps and tools to strengthen your ability to communicate effectively during a conflict.

 Hello gang!
-Before we get started, we are going to review BPD briefly and focus on what it means for someone with BPD to “split.”
+Before we get started, we are going to review what it means for someone with BPD to “split.”
 Click here to read the previous post “6 Ways to Better Reassure Someone with BPD.”
 I strongly, strongly encourage you to read the “Reassurance” post first.
 Reassurance is a necessary component of BPD communication, even through conflicts.
 Please learn the reassurance tools before carrying on.

 “Splitting” is a coping mechanism and a very common trait of many people with BPD.
 When someone with BPD feels like they are losing control in a situation or are unable to regulate their emotions, it can lead to a “split.”
 When they split, they see events, situations, people, and actions in black or white (or all good or all bad).
 This is an immediate reaction to an event in order to regain control over their emotions by deciding that their emotions/feelings do not matter in a particular moment.
 The split’s duration and intensity can vary greatly.
 Splits can last for less than an hour or for months at a time; they can affect every relationship in the person’s life, or they can be focused in on one relationship in particular.